AlexanderCirac/Cadete_Thorn/README.md

 My work methodology focuses on using tools that allow me to keep the code clean and tidy, such as UniRX and Znject, tools that I am constantly learning.
 I always try to keep my folders and scene content organized, structuring my code through concepts like "Assemblies", "Namespace" and "Regions".
 Also, to optimize the code, I implement design patterns like "Cascading", "Observer", "Template".

 In short, as a developer my goal is to continually improve my skills and use tools and design patterns that allow me to create innovative and professional games.
-As Steve Jobs said, "innovation is what sets us apart as leaders."